mehulagg/gitlab/doc/ci/yaml/README.md

 ##### Changing the `needs:` job limit **(FREE SELF)**

+WARNING:
+It is not currently possible to `needs:` a single job when using `parallel:`.
+Instead, all the jobs will match, and their `artifacts:` will clobber eachother.
+Make sure that your artifacts have unique paths if your intention is to keep all of them, for instance by using the variables from the `parallel:matrix:`.

 The maximum number of jobs that can be defined in `needs:` defaults to 50.

 A GitLab administrator with [access to the GitLab Rails console](../../administration/feature_flags.md)